 The procedure: - For practical purpose, you can make use of this data I have provided as it is or if not so, you can come up with your own.

 - Highlight the columns or rows of the data you want to reflect in your chart.
-If you want to do a multiple select, you highlight the first column or row; release mouse button, hold down the control (Ctrl) button on your keyboard, and then highlight the other columns or rows you want.
-Make sure you start with the headings and your end points are equal on the data you highlight.
+If you want to do a multiple select, you highlight the first column or row; release the mouse button, hold down the control (Ctrl) button on your keyboard and then highlight the other columns or rows you want.
+Make sure you start with the headings and your endpoints are equal to the data you highlight.

 - Go to the insert menu and click on the chart option.
 This will initiate the chart wizard.

 Choosing the Chart Type in MS Excel 2003